-To all of our friends and partners who host their Airbnbs in Australia and New Zealand, it’s vital to understand how Airbnb charges hosts and what percentage of each booking they take.
+Calling all Airbnb hosts who host their vacation rentals in Australia and New Zealand, it’s vital to understand how Airbnb charges hosts and what percentage of each booking they take.
 In order to minimise any upsets to revenue performance and increase profitability, we wanted to make everyone aware of how Airbnb’s fee structure works on listings in Australia and New Zealand.

 There are two main ways that Airbnb charges its service fees, so let’s take a look at how Airbnb service fees work.